Eosinophilic Esophagitis

 Infants and children may present with food refusal, vomiting, weight loss, abdominal pain, and/or chest pain.

-In adults, esophageal food impaction is sometimes the first manifestation, and most patients have dysphagia.
+In adolescents and adults, esophageal food impaction and dysphagia are the most common symptoms (1).
 Symptoms of gastroesophageal reflux disease (GERD), such as heartburn, may occur.

-Patients often also have manifestations of other atopic disorders (eg, asthma, eczema, allergic rhinitis).
+Patients often also have manifestations of other atopic disorders (eg, asthma, atopic dermatitis, allergic rhinitis).

 Diagnosis of Eosinophilic Esophagitis